1953 Federation of Rhodesia and Nyasaland election

-The Federation of Rhodesia and Nyasaland general election of 15 December 1953 was the first election to the legislative assembly of the Federation of Rhodesia and Nyasaland, which had been formed a few months before.
-The election saw a landslide victory for the Federal Party under Godfrey Huggins, who had been Prime Minister of Southern Rhodesia for the past 20 years.
+Federal elections were held in the Federation of Rhodesia and Nyasaland on 15 December 1953.
+They were the first elections to the Legislative Assembly of the federation, which had been formed a few months before.
+The elections saw a landslide victory for the Federal Party under Godfrey Huggins, who had been Prime Minister of Southern Rhodesia for the past 20 years.

 Composition of the Federal Assembly

 Voters elected 35 members of a unicameral Federal Assembly: 14 from Southern Rhodesia constituencies, 8 from Northern Rhodesia constituencies, and four from Nyasaland.
 In addition, there were three members from each territory representing African interests: one of these was a European and two were African.
 In Southern Rhodesia only, these positions were elected; in the other territories, the Governor appointed the European member, while an electoral college chose the African members.

 Electoral qualifications

 When the Federal constitution was agreed at the London conference of 1953, the qualification for electors in Northern and Southern Rhodesia was taken as the same as those in operation for territorial elections in those territories.
 Nyasaland did not have direct elections at this point and so was excluded until the Legislative Council there enacted proper provisions.

 At the election day, the electorate was comprised as follows: